staples-sparx/StaplesLabs.github.io/who-we-are.md

 ### Small Teams

-We strive to maintain an environment where everybody can perform at his best, with maximum engagement and impact.
+We strive to maintain an environment where everybody can perform at his or her best, with maximum engagement and impact.

 In our experience, this is not something you can achieve if your teams grow beyond 10 people, especially if creative work is at play.
-We are not alone in this analysis, as a matter of fact there is a lot of empirical evidence on the topic.
+We are not alone in this analysis; there is a lot of empirical evidence that supports this conclusion.
 For instance:

 > After devoting nearly 50 years to studying team performance, the
 > late Harvard researcher J. Richard Hackman concluded that four to